 Don't Throw That Laundry Out Yet!

 Those of you who read my blogs on a regular basis probably realize that the subject matter is inspired by my own personal experiences.
 Today’s topic is no exception.
-I learned the hard way about the importance of checking the pockets of my family’s dirty laundry before throwing it into the washer.
+I learned the hard way about the importance of checking the pockets and care tags of my family’s dirty laundry before throwing it into the washer.
 Today, I found a couple of crayons in my son’s jeans.
 I can’t imagine what a nightmare it would’ve been had they made it into the washer and dryer.
 Even so, many laundry mishaps can be fixed.
 What follows is a list of those common mishaps along with their solutions.

 I don’t know of anyone who hasn’t experienced this problem.
 Whether you unknowingly included an article of colored clothing with a load of whites or simply didn’t expect a particular item to bleed, chances are that you’ve turned a basket of laundry pink at some point in your life.
-Its likely that many of you resolved to wear newly pinked underwear, because you didn’t know there was a solution.
+It's likely that many of you resolved to wear newly pinked underwear, because you didn’t know there was a solution.
 The next time you open your washing machine and discover that you mistakenly dyed everything pink, remove the colored article(s) and rewash the white clothes with detergent and non-chlorine bleach or a cup of white distilled vinegar.
 If you already dried the load, soak the clothes for 24 hours in mixture of oxygen-based bleach (ie: Clorox2 or Oxiclean) and warm water.
 If the stains are still present after 24 hours, soak the articles in a fresh solution before laundering them as usual.

 Like all stains, you’ll have the best luck treating the ones made by ink if you catch them before the clothes are put in the dryer.
 If the ink is from a washable marker or ballpoint pen, place the clothing on a white towel or a paper towel.
 Dampen a cotton swab with rubbing alcohol and blot the stain, starting from the outside and working inward.
 The ink will be transferred to the towel, so keep moving area being treated onto a clean section of it.
 Rinse with cold water and repeat the process until the stain is gone.